 Check out their Facebook page for daily specials and the day’s available flavors.
 The shop is open 24/7.
 Favorites include the Cookie Monster donut for its originality and the Maple Bacon topped with real bacon.
 They also offer gluten-free-ish donuts and cinnamon rolls that sell out quickly.

 9. Shop Relics Missouri’s Largest Antique Mall

 Relics is Missouri’s Largest Antique Mall.
 Locals and tourists spend time here browsing the stalls and looking for that perfect buy.
 Relics are divided into two sections, the Antique Section and Fun Flea Market section.

 Relics also offers an event center and tea room for light lunch, beverages, and desserts.
 The menu offers chicken salad sandwiches, quiche, and pies.
-Prices for the merchandise is often described as on the high-side.
+Prices for the merchandise are often described as on the high-side.

 10. See the Pythian Castle

 The Pythian Castle was built in 1913 by the fraternal organization and secret society of the Knights of Pythias.
 It was used as a retirement home for the disadvantaged members and their widows and children.
 Later, it was owned by the U.S. Military to entertain and rehabilitate injured soldiers.